Andrew W. Brotman, MD

 Executive Vice President and Vice Dean for Clinical Affairs and Strategy, Chief Clinical Officer

-Dr. Andrew W. Brotman, senior vice president and vice dean for clinical affairs and strategy, chief clinical officer, is responsible for physician/hospital programmatic initiatives and ambulatory care.
+Dr. Andrew W. Brotman, executive vice president and vice dean for clinical affairs and strategy, chief clinical officer, is responsible for physician/hospital programmatic initiatives and ambulatory care.
 In these roles, he also leads the Faculty Group Practice, manages our partnerships with affiliate hospitals, including those in the NYC Health + Hospitals, and manages our faculty office complex.
 He is the executive sponsor of the oncology service line, and played a significant role in the opening and ongoing operation of the Clinical Cancer Center at 34th Street, now part of the Laura and Isaac Perlmutter Cancer Center.
 He also leads the cardiac and vascular service lines and other strategic clinical areas.
-Dr. Brotman is also a professor of psychiatry at NYU School of Medicine.
+Dr. Brotman is also a professor of psychiatry at NYU Grossman School of Medicine.
 He has been at NYU Langone Health since 1999 and was instrumental in leading the development of an infrastructure to manage the clinical enterprise over a period of significant growth.